p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/outputview/outputview.md

   - `onAbort: Abortable?`: An optional Abortable instance to handle abort actions.
 - **Key Methods**:
   - `fun updateProgress(output: String, message: String)`: Updates the displayed output and title of the dialog.
-  - `fun startAutoCloseTimer()`: Starts a timer to automatically close the dialog after a specified delay.
+  - `fun startAutoCloseTimer(autocloseDelay: Int)`: Starts a timer to automatically close the dialog after a specified delay.
   - `fun setProcessFinished()`: Marks the process as finished and updates the close button text.
   - `fun focus(delay: Long = 100)`: Brings the dialog to the front and requests focus.